jeremyong/jeremyong.github.com/_posts/2024-11-03-windows-memory-mapped-file-io.markdown

 but the common path.
 For the most part, sticking to sequential processing and relying on built-in caching behaviors gets you very far.
 Exotic use cases requiring tons of random access across a very large dataset are a difficult beast to wrangle, memory-mapping or otherwise.
+For specific workloads where data processing is minimal (e.g. texture streaming), you don't benefit as much from the memory-mapped semantics anyways, so consider normal overlapped I/O or other APIs for these types of workloads.

 ## Conclusion

 I think the main takeaways are:

-- `ReadFile` and `WriteFile` are clunky to use, require an extra in-memory buffer, and incur more overhead in the typical case.
+- `ReadFile` and `WriteFile` can be clunky to use, require an extra in-memory buffer, and incur more overhead in the typical case.
 - Aside from specific async workloads, memory-mapping is far more convenient to work with, although undocumented APIs are needed to expose file-resizing functionality.
 - For async work, faulting on background/worker threads is often "good enough", especially paired with sequential access and manual prefetching.
-- If you somehow need even more bleeding-edge performance than that, you probably live in a world where you'd want to reach for dedicated APIs that interface with the storage driver and kernel IO routines in other ways.
+- If your workload is strictly I/O-bound, memory-mapping might not be the best fit, but you should consider exposing dedicated streaming APIs for this set of use cases.
+- Code with potential write-loss in mind, regardless of whether you choose to memory-map your data or otherwise.
+Consider staging writes in temporary files, and plan for error detection and data recovery, as opposed to working harder to ensure writes are never lost.

 Hopefully, the notes in this post are helpful in constructing your perfect `File` abstraction, which accommodates the majority of use cases (at least on Windows).